dckc/ag-documentation/main/glossary/README.md

 ## Notifier

 A notifier provides a stream of updates describing changes to the state of an [offer](#offer) or other object.
-For more information, see the [Notifier section in the Distributed JavaScript Programming Guide](/guides/js-programming/notifiers.md).
+For more information, see [Notifiers and Subscriptions](/guides/js-programming/notifiers.md).

 ## Object Capabilities